mythril-forge/homebrew-classes/docs/homebrew/spells/obsidian-blade.md

 Hey Jasmine!
 Finally decided on what your sword does.

 ```

 ## Magic
 This weapon is a +2 magic shortsword.

+## Attunement
-It requires attunement, otherwise its properties are no different than a regular shortsword, except all attacks with it have disadvantage.
+This item requires attunement.
+Without it, its properties are no different than a regular shortsword, except all attacks with it have disadvantage.

 ## Damage
 3d6+2 necrotic or slashing damage (whichever does more).